jepstein-eagle/adaptable/packages/adaptable/readme/functions/query-function.md

 - **Hidden**: Everything is hidden from the User

-- **ReadOnly**: User can run Queryes in Predefined Config but not edit or delete them, nor add others.
+- **ReadOnly**: User can run Queries in Predefined Config but not edit or delete them, nor add others.

 ## FAQ